Introduction:

 1. How soon should language therapy start after a stroke?

-Therapy should begin as early as possible—often within days or weeks—once a doctor clears the patient for rehabilitation.
-Early intervention often leads to better outcomes.
+As soon as a doctor clears the patient for rehabilitation.
+Early therapy often leads to better, faster outcomes.

 2. Can language skills fully return after a stroke?

-Most experts recommend 3–5 sessions per week in the beginning, along with daily practice at home.
+Experts usually recommend 3–5 sessions per week in the early stages, combined with daily home exercises.

 Yes.
-Online therapy can be highly effective, especially for those with mobility challenges.
-It allows flexibility and access to professional support from home.
+Online therapy can be highly effective, especially for people who have mobility challenges or transportation limitations.

 5. What if progress feels slow?